Welcome to the official website of the 2019 Sonoma County Robotics Challenge!

 Students in grades 1-6 are invited to display their Lego creations in the Construction and Design Museum.
-This year's theme is focused on the Olympics.
-To participate, students should build a Lego creation featuring an Olympics theme.
+This year's theme is focused on “construction.”
+To participate, students should build a Lego creation featuring the construction theme.

 Teams should have these tools and materials with them at the event:

 - Garage.
 A garage serves as a container for your robot, protecting it from accidents that can happen in the hustle and bustle of a tournament.